 - Get ready to moisturize like crazy (coconut oil is my favorite go-to) afterward.
 Your exfoliated skin will be thirsty!

 Correct Order of Steps for Dry Brushing the Skin

-Remember, these steps should be followed in the same order each time you brush, to correctly follow the pattern of lymph moving beneath your skin (don’t forget to download this free illustrated guide so you don’t have to pull out the video to visualize these steps more easily!).
+You should follow the same order each time you brush, to correctly follow the pattern of lymph moving beneath your skin.

 Any Negative Side Effects from Dry Brushing?